-The Lima-Allen County Regional Planning Commission (LACRPC) was established pursuant to Section 713.21 of the Ohio Revised Code (ORC) and a Resolution of Cooperation between various political subdivisions located within Allen County, Ohio.
-The LACRPC has been responsible for the planning of land use, transportation, housing, recreation and community facilities in Allen County, Ohio since 1964.
-As several agencies may participate in various planning programs, the coordination of efforts of such participating agencies is necessary.
-The role of the Regional Planning Commission is to facilitate continuing, cooperative and comprehensive planning within Allen County and its surrounding area including the City of Delphos, the Village of Cridersville, and the Village of Bluffton.
+The Lima-Allen County Regional Planning Commission (LACRPC) was established under Section 713.21 of the Ohio Revised Code (ORC) and a Resolution of Cooperation between various political subdivisions located within Allen County, Ohio.
+The LACRPC has been responsible for planning land use, transportation, housing, recreation, and community facilities in Allen County, Ohio, since 1964.
+As several agencies may participate in various planning programs, the coordination of such participating agencies is necessary.
+The role of the Regional Planning Commission is to facilitate continuing, cooperative and comprehensive planning within Allen County and its surrounding area, including the City of Delphos, the Village of Cridersville, and the Village of Bluffton.

-Through the participation of member political subdivisions (county, townships, cities, and villages), the LACRPC determines planning priorities and policies for the region and directs the staff in undertaking the planning work.
-Among the many duties of the staff is the preparation of reports for use by state and local governments, engineers, developers, and the general public to assist in the planning for coordinated development of the Allen County region.
+Through member political subdivisions (Allen County, townships, cities, and villages), the LACRPC determines planning priorities and policies for the region and directs the staff in undertaking the planning work.
+Among the many duties of the staff is the preparation of reports for use by state and local governments, engineers, developers, and the general public to assist in the planning for the coordinated development of the Allen County region.